csgsf/ee_forest_area_tracker/README.md

 ### Fire data

 This tool has a second layer which shows Modis fire data.
 Toggle this layer on, and it will show the fires that have been detected during the chosen time period.

+Fires that are present during a time period might not relate directly to an affected area - as burned areas as detected in the aftermath.

 <img width="600" alt="Screenshot 2023-05-11 at 7 25 11 PM" src="https://github.com/csgsf/ee_burn_tracker/assets/90655137/ad383d8d-688c-4f36-8d5e-1d955649330f">